COVID-19: A Community Responds

 Lisa Saunders, Christ Church Charlotte

-Grants from the COVID-19 Response Fund support a range of nonprofits assisting the people most affected by the coronavirus pandemic.
+Grants from the COVID-19 Response Fund supported a range of nonprofits assisting the people most affected by the coronavirus pandemic.

-Following are corporate and foundation donors who have announced major gifts to the fund.
-For a full list of generous donors is available in the COVID-19 Response Fund Report.
+Following are corporate and foundation donors who announced major gifts to the fund.
+The full list of generous donors is available in the COVID-19 Response Fund Report.

 City of Charlotte